nyand/tomopetto/README.md

 An attempt to balance between engineering the architecture for code quality and simply getting things done was made.
 This was done to avoid analysis paralysis while writing code that could scale, all while learning Ruby and game architecture.
-Design patterns such as Observers, Components,
+Design patterns such as Observers, Components, FSM, Spartial Partitions were used throughout when deemed appropriate.